 X-Force has been the name of several different Marvel Universe Super Hero teams and comics, with few common members and very little generally to link them except for being closely tied to the X-Men, with varying degrees of cooperation between the two at different times.

 In 2004, Marvel brought Liefeld and Nicieza back for a six-issue X-Force miniseries (October, 2004-March, 2005), returning to the original characters, which posted decent sales despite a critical drubbing and Liefeld's using some of his previously unused art for other titles in the book.
-A four-issue Shatterstar miniseries (April-July, 2005) followed, but neither was extended.
+A four-issue X-Force: Shatterstar prequel miniseries (April-July, 2005) immediately followed.